DoorDash warns customers what may happen if they don’t tip delivery drivers

 The pre-tipping service is being randomly tested on customers across the US and Canada, and the app will analyse the results and engage with customers before they roll anything out extensively.

-DoorDash spokesperson Jenn Rosenberg told The Verge that this is “something that we’re currently testing to help create the best possible experience for all members of our community.”
+A DoorDash spokesperson told The Independent that the “reminder screen is something that we’re currently testing to help create the best possible experience for all members of our community.”

 Currently, tips can be given on the app post-delivery, or the customer may opt for giving cash, but pre-tipping is supposed to eradicate the driver’s anticipation if they are to receive a tip or not.